NathRei2003/Economic-PPI-Health-Indicator/README.md

 is very small.

-Extremely large changes (e.g. >100%) should be interpreted as shifts in PPI basket weighting, not literally as a doubling of production or demand.
+Extremely large changes (e.g. >100%) should be interpreted as shifts in PPI weighting, not literally as a doubling of production or demand.